Hydroxyapatite Toothpaste For A Naturally White Smile

 Tooth enamel is constantly exposed to corrosive acids in your mouth.
 The acid creates small fissures in your tooth enamel, and this process is called demineralization.
 Hydroxyapatite works to fill in the microfissures (remineralization) and restore tooth enamel.
 It also works to rebuild areas where cavities are starting to form.
 A compilation of hydroxyapatite research studies from a 2021 review and meta-analysis concludes that hydroxyapatite is effective at reducing dental cavities (2).

-Is Hydroxyapatite Safe?
+Is Nano Hydroxyapatite Safe?

 Scientific Studies On Hydroxyapatite In Dental Care